Image Resizer

-Resize images without uploading them: Select one or many images, set the target size, choose an output format, and download resized files directly from your browser.
+Resize images without uploading them: Select one or many images, choose pixels or percentage mode, configure your options, and download resized files directly from your browser.

 What is an Image Resizer?